shivannis/xandr-docs-public/xandr-docs/articles/monetize/curator-billing-report.md

     - **Run in background, notify me when results are ready to view**: A popup notification will let you know when the report is ready to view or download.

+      > [!TIP]
-      <b>Tip:</b> The maximum size of the
-      report that can be downloaded from the UI is 100 MB.
+      > The maximum size of the report that can be downloaded from the UI is 100 MB.
 Also, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
-If the size of the report is more than that, you can try to download it using the <a href="xandr-api/report-service.md"
-      class="xref" target="_blank">API</a> for that reporting service
-      (The limit here is 10 million rows).
+If the size of the report is more than that, you can try to download it using the [API](../digital-platform-api/report-service.md) for that reporting service (The limit here is 10 million rows).

-    - <span id="curator-billing-report__d10e107">**Export, send results
+    - **Export, send results
       via email**: Run the report in the background and email the results to one or more email addresses.
     - **Save as report template**: Save your selected report settings so that you can run this report again in the future.
-You can name this template using the text entry field under Name this report (its checkbox is auto-selected when you choose this option).
-A saved report can be rerun from the Your Reports screen.
+You can name this template using the text entry field under **Name this report** (its checkbox is auto-selected when you choose this option).
+A saved report can be rerun from the **Your Reports** screen.
     - **Add to scheduled reports**: Run this report automatically at specified times and have it sent to one or more email addresses.
     - **Name this report**: Give this report with its current settings a name for future reference.
-6.  <span id="curator-billing-report__d10e136">Click
+1. Click
-    Run report to send your report
+    **Run report** to send your report
     request.